 - Piano Concerto no. 5 “Emperor” in E flat major op.
 73

-Beethoven died on March 26th, 1827.
-The precise cause of death is uncertain, but, the accumulation of lead poisoning is believed to have played a role.
-Over 10,000 people are said to have lined the streets for his funeral.
-Though Beethoven had a difficult temperament, and although his music was sometimes too visionary for the general public, Beethoven was appreciated for his unique contribution to music.
+He died on 26 March 1827, aged 56.
+The precise cause of death is uncertain, but, he had significant liver damage – due to either the accumulation of lead poisoning or excess alcohol consumption.
+Over 20,000 people are said to have lined the streets of Vienna for his funeral.
+Though Beethoven had a difficult temperament, and although his music was sometimes too visionary for the general public, Beethoven was deeply appreciated for his unique contribution to music.

 Greatest Hits Beethoven